-This report details an alternative approach to insurance for MSMEs.
-To seize this commercial opportunity and enhance MSME resilience, insurers and other operators need an alternative approach to developing and distributing risk solutions.
-This approach involves:
+This report details a new approach to scaling financial protection for MSMEs through innovative insurance solutions.
+To seize this commercial opportunity and enhance MSME financial resilience, insurers using traditional business models need to pivot to an approach centred on understanding and addressing the unique needs of different MSMEs based on their specific attributes, challenges and risk.
+This involves:

-- · Segmenting and targeting MSMEs to address their specific needs and risk profiles; - Building MSME resilience through holistic solutions (using risk transfer and risk mitigation tools).
+- Segmenting MSMEs using a value chain approach2 to address their specific needs and risk profiles; and evaluate aggregators that can reach MSMEs.3 - Building MSME resilience through holistic solutions which use both risk transfer and risk mitigation tools.